Nuremberg’s river cruise terminal open for business

-Nuremberg’s new cruise terminal was officially opened on 25 July 2016.
-Nuremberg’s harbour is already an important hub for international trade.
+Nuremberg’s cruise terminal is an important hub for international trade.
 Now, with the transformation of the Europakai to form a brand new quay with ten berths, it has become an attractive mooring point for passenger boats too.
 The development is the City of Nuremberg's response to a booming river-cruise market, further expanding its significance as a centre for tourism.

 Albrecht Dürer welcomes seafarers!

 In the mid-1990s around 85 river cruise ships moored in Nuremberg every year, bringing approximately 10,000 tourists.
 By 2006, this had risen to 439 moorings and close to 53,000 passengers.
 And this trend has continued, as the city's harbour welcomed an all-time record number of vessels in 2016.
-River cruise ships docked at the harbour 1,100 times, an eleven per cent increase compared with 2015.
+River cruise ships docked at the harbour 1,100 times, even in 2017 more than 1,000 times.
 There are currently more than 60 shipping companies operating more than 130 boats through Nuremberg’s cruise terminal, bringing visitors - an average of 135 per boat - from across the world to Nuremberg for retail therapy and sightseeing.

 Passenger cruise terminal officially inaugurated